Moamen-Ashraf/Data-Structures-implementation-CPP-/README.md

 </pre>

-## Queue (Array-based)
+## Simple Queue (Array-based)
-_The queue implementation is based on an array and provides functionalities like enqueue, dequeue, front, isEmpty, and size.
-You can utilize this queue implementation for managing data in a First-In-First-Out (FIFO) order._
+_The simple queue implementation is based on an array and provides functionalities like enqueue, dequeue, front, isEmpty, and size.
+You can utilize this simple queue implementation for managing data in a First-In-First-Out (FIFO) order._

 <pre>
 <code>
-// Example usage of Queue (Array-based) Queue&lt;int&gt; queue;
+// Example usage of Simple Queue (Array-based) Queue&lt;int&gt; queue;
 queue.enqueue(10);
 queue.enqueue(20);